While "Star Wars" has had some definitive gaming experiences, other sci-fi franchises haven't made the transition so well.

 Set in the years while Ripley is in hypersleep following the first film, her daughter Amanda searches for the truth behind her mother's disappearance.
 At the same time, the xenomorph threat reappears.
 The result is a game that looks to be set onboard a Nostromo-style vessel.

-A new trailer for the game was launched at CES yesterday which you can see below.
+A new trailer for the game was launched at CES yesterday.
 It's a solid trailer, but after being burned so badly by 'Colonial Marines' - even die hard fans of the franchise will likely adopt a wait and see attitude.
 The game is slated for a late 2014 release on PS3, PS4, XB360, XB1 and PC.